J-Kuopus/meet-app/README.md

 As a user <br/>
 I should be able to click a button to hide the event details <br/>
-So I can continue to browse for other events
+So that I can hide those details

 ### Feature 3: Specify Number Of Events